secretstartups/handbook/customer-success/solutions-architects/tools-and-resources/pov/index.html.md

 [**SA Practices**](/handbook/customer-success/solutions-architects/sa-practices) - [**Sales Plays**](/handbook/customer-success/solutions-architects/sales-plays) - [**Tools and Resources**](/handbook/customer-success/solutions-architects/tools-and-resources) - [**Career Development**](/handbook/customer-success/solutions-architects/career-development) - [**Demonstration**](/handbook/customer-success/solutions-architects/demonstrations) - [**Processes**](/handbook/customer-success/solutions-architects/processes)

-# Proof of Value (POV)
+## Proof of Value (POV)
 {:.no_toc}

-GitLab wants prospects and customers to carry out a successful Proof of Value with GitLab with a GitLab trial license either using GitLab.com or an installed instance.
+Solution architects are instrumental to guide prospects and customers to carry out a successful Proof of Value.
+POV's should focus on specific customer business outcomes that cannot be achieved through other technical and/or business interactions.

 As a best practice, GitLab product evaluations should remain separate from GitLab high availability architecture and implementation evaluations.
+Often times a POV is conducted with a GitLab trial license either using GitLab.com or an installed instance.
 Due to cost and time intensity, a POV may not be the default course of action for most GitLab buyers.
-POV's should focus on specific customer business outcomes that cannot be achieved through other technical and/or business interactions.

-## POV Guidelines
+### POV Guidelines

 POV's are commonly entered into once an NDA is signed, budget for the project is in place, any competition has been identified and success criteria have been documented.